TokenScript-Framework/papers/src/papers/smart-token-paper.md

 [^google-outages]:  For instance, when Google experienced outages three times in 2020 and twice in 2022, it left passengers stranded at airports as airlines required Google login to display their tickets

-Secondly, the deterministic behavior of Smart Contract Tokens, governed by their embedded protocols, ensures consistent and predictable operation.
-This predictability is crucial for trust anchors, as web applications depending on them need to be confident that the tokens will behave as expected.
-Decentralised mechanism such as Decentralised Autonomous Organisations (DAOs)  enhanced the ability to update smart contracts while adhering to established trust protocols.
+Secondly, the deterministic behaviour of Smart Contract Tokens, governed by their embedded protocols, ensures consistent and predictable operation.
+This predictability is crucial for trust anchors, as web applications, depending on them, need to be confident that the tokens will behave as expected.
+Decentralised mechanisms such as Decentralised Autonomous Organisations (DAOs)  enhanced the ability to update smart contracts while adhering to established trust protocols.

 However, while Smart Contract Tokens form a solid base, they fall short in the role of trust anchors.